Insight • Design craft

 • Brush and script fonts: typefaces that reference calligraphic or painted letterforms.
 They carry the energy of physical tools without being literally handmade.

-The right choice depends on the brand, the context, and the production workflow.
+The choice depends on the brand, the setting and the production workflow.
+Pick the wrong end of the spectrum and the result feels decorative rather than considered.

 Why handmade type matters in 2026

-Handmade letterforms carry the energy of their creation.
+Handmade letterforms carry the feel of how they were made.
 Brush strokes suggest speed and confidence.
 Pencil marks suggest care and deliberation.
 Rough edges suggest authenticity.
-These qualities communicate brand personality at a glance.
+Those cues land quickly.

-AI can generate technically proficient typefaces, but it struggles with the kind of intentional imperfection that makes handmade type charming.
-Hand-lettering remains one of the most difficult creative outputs for AI to replicate convincingly.
+AI can produce competent typefaces, but it still struggles with the kind of intentional imperfection that gives handmade type its charm.
+Hand-lettering remains one of the harder creative outputs for AI to imitate convincingly.

-Handmade aesthetics connect to broader cultural movements: craft revival, slow making, local production, and anti-corporate sentiment.
-Brands that use handmade type align themselves with these values.
+Handmade aesthetics connect to craft revival, slow making, local production and anti-corporate sentiment.
+Brands that use handmade type place themselves near those values, whether they say so explicitly or not.

 Where handmade typography works